Billy Te Kahika: 2021 Anti-lockdown protest

 On 18 August 2021, Te Kahika led an anti-lockdown protest outside the TVNZ headquarters in the Auckland CBD that was attended by anti-lockdown activists and COVID-19 deniers.
 Arrested 43 minutes into his rally, he asked police to take him away as soon as possible to reduce the chance of his assorted supporters causing trouble.
 The following day, Te Kahika pleaded not guilty to two charges of violating the COVID-19 Public Health Response Act 2020 and one charge under the Search and Surveillance Act in relation to an anti-lockdown protest in Auckland held on 18 August.
 In September 2021, he was granted a variation in his bail conditions to allow him to continue his online sermons.

 In April 2022, Te Kahika and his co-accused Vinny Eastwood pleaded not guilty to breaching COVID-19 alert level 4 lockdown restrictions banning public gatherings.
 The defendants opted for a judge-only trial scheduled for 23 August 2022.
 On 23 August, Te Kahika and Eastwood's trial at the Auckland District Court began with Justice Peter Winter presiding.
 Police submitted social media videos of Te Kahika encouraging people to join the protest.
 Following a three day trial, Justice Winter convicted Te Kahika and Eastwood of violating COVID-19 lockdown restrictions on 16 December 2022.
 He also rejected their argument that their protest was protected by the New Zealand Bill of Rights Act 1990.

-The pair are scheduled to be sentenced in March 2023.
+On 30 March 2023 Te Kahika was sentenced to four months imprisonment, and Eastwood was sentenced to three months.
+The two men were subsequently granted bail pending an appeal to the High Court.
+The two men appealed their convictions and sentences.
+On 22 December 2023, Judge Neil Campbell of the Auckland High Court upheld their convictions but overturned their sentences, ordering that Te Kahika and Eastwood be convicted and discharged.